The edge of discovery: Controlling the local false discovery rate at the margin: Numerical results

-Next, we assess the robustness of~$\maxlfdr$ control to certain violations in the assumptions of Theorem~$\ref{thm-main}$.
-We first simulate two settings in which the observations~$Y$ are dependent, i.e.~$Y\sim \mathcal{N}(\mu, \Sigma)$ for some~$m\times m$ positive definite covariance matrix~$\Sigma$, where the means are iid as before according to~\eqref{eq-means-sim}.
+We next illustrate Proposition~\ref{prop-dependence} by considering two simulation settings in which the observations $Y$ are dependent, one in which uniform convergence holds and one in which it fails.
+Let~$Y\sim \mathcal{N}(\mu, \Sigma)$ for some~$m\times m$ positive definite covariance matrix~$\Sigma$, where the means~$\mu_i$ are iid as before according to~\eqref{eq-means-sim}.
 We consider the equicorrelation model

 for some correlation~$\rho\in (-\frac{1}{m-1}, 1)$.
 We also consider a stationary autoregressive model

 for any autocorrelation~$\rho$ satisfying $|\rho| < 1$.